QuantConnect/lean-cli/README.md

 Get the current value of a configurable option.

 ```
-Usage: get [OPTIONS] KEY
+Usage: lean config get [OPTIONS] KEY

   Get the current value of a configurable option.

-  Sensitive options like credentials cannot be retrieved this way for security
+  Sensitive options like credentials cannot be retrieved this way for security reasons.
+Please open
-  reasons.
-Please open ~/.lean/credentials if you want to see your currently
+  ~/.lean/credentials if you want to see your currently stored credentials.
-  stored credentials.

   Run `lean config list` to show all available options.